aforward9600/pokemonpalette/README.md

 - Initialize RNG with random seed

-#Changes not yet in the ips patch files:
+#Changes not yet in the release branch:
 -----------
--
+(b1)
+- Fixed scripted NPC-following movement in 60fps mode
+- Applied Rangi's reformatting to key item bit fields
+- Fixed some NPC ghosting in mart menus in GBC mode
+- Greatly increased the speed and performance of spin tiles

 #Bugfixes: